Last updated on February 3, 2024

 Caprio Cellars and Philanthropy

-For Dennis Murphy giving back to the community comes in several forms.
+For Dennis Murphy, giving back to the community comes in several forms.
 He donates 5% of all wine proceeds to two charities, First Story and Big Brothers Big Sisters of America.
 Both are close to Dennis’ heart.
-First Story involves his building company as they assist in constructing homes for families in Oregon, Washington, and Idaho who might otherwise not have a home.
+First Story involves his building company, which assists in constructing homes for families in Oregon, Washington, and Idaho who might otherwise not have a home.
 They have built about 95 homes thus far.

 As a board member and a volunteer of Big Brothers Big Sisters, Dennis feels it is essential to mentor and build relationships with our youth.